andrelopes301/WWF/README.md

 ## Sources

-This website was developed for 'Web Technologies' subject, at ISEC in 2019/20, and is based on information available on the WWF's official website and other credible sources.
+This website was developed for 'Web Technologies' subject at ISEC in 2019/20, and is based on information available on the WWF's official website and other credible sources.

 ## License